-- The application form can be submitted by post or email, but it must be received by the BBA at least 6 months prior to the intended date of travel so that it can be discussed at the next BBA Executive meeting.
+- The application form can be submitted by post or email, but it must be received by the BBA at least 6 months prior to the intended date of travel so that it can be discussed at the next BBA Board of Trustees meeting.

-Please note, BBA Executive meetings are held quarterly (dates are available from the Secretariat).
+Please note, BBA Board of Trustees meetings are held quarterly (dates are available from the Secretariat).

 - Grants will not normally exceed £1500.
-Three quarters of the agreed grant will be forwarded to the applicant prior to the date of travel.
+Sums greater than £1500 will be considered where there are extenuating circumstances and travel is directly related to the BBA’s work-streams.
+Three-quarters of the agreed grant will be forwarded to the applicant prior to the date of travel.
 The remainder will only be provided following the submission of a satisfactory travel report (see point 7 below).

-- The BBA Executive reserves the right to reject a suboptimal report.
+- The BBA Trustees reserve the right to reject a suboptimal report.
 Evidence of the visit/travel will also be required as proof of appropriate use of the award.